mattermost/docs/source/configure/configuration-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
    This experimental configuration setting has been deprecated, and the ability to organize channels in the sidebar has been promoted to general availability from Mattermost v5.32.
-See the `Organizing Your Sidebar <https://docs.mattermost.com/messaging/organizing-your-sidebar.html#organizing-your-sidebar>`__ product documentation for details on customizing your sidebar.
+See the `Organizing Your Sidebar <https://docs.mattermost.com/messaging/organizing-your-sidebar.html#organizing-your-sidebar>`__ product documentation for details on customizing the sidebar.

 **Disabled**: Users cannot access the experimental channel sidebar feature set.